Disclaimer:

 In recent times, credit policy has been more broadly dictated by Reserve Bank Loan To Value Restrictions (LVR) and responsible lending codes.
 Responsible lending codes are guidelines for lenders to ensure that your lender does not put borrowers in a situation they can not afford.

 Variations in bank interpretation of these rules allow banks to separate themselves from each other in small ways.
 However, none of them test these boundaries very much.
-Up until recently, the gap between the lowest test rate and the highest was over 1%.
-This is no longer the case now with the gap closing to around 0.7% and because of this, your ability to borrow won’t move too much across lenders.
+The gap between the lowest test rate and the highest has closed, meaning your ability to borrow won't move too much across lenders.

 New Build Exemption From LVR Restrictions